gabriquaranta/workout-tracker-ios/README.md

   - A live workout timer tracks the total session duration.
   - Check off sets as you complete them.
   - An automatic rest timer starts after each completed set.
-  - Foreground notifications alert when the rest period is over. \[NOT WORKING RN\]
+  - Foreground notifications alert when the rest period is over.
 - **Performance Stats**:
   - A dedicated stats tab lists every exercise you've ever performed.
   - View a graph of max set volume (reps * weight) for each exercise over time.